-For the past 30 years, this annual walk/race has been held at various locations around the county and has raised more than $770,000 to help Macomb County residents keep their heat on during the coldest months of the year.
+For over 30 years, this annual walk/race has been held at various locations around the county and has raised more than $775,000 to help Macomb County residents keep their heat on during the coldest months of the year.
 Last year, they served 25 families and repaired or replaced five furnaces.

-Due to the coronavirus pandemic, this year’s Walk for Warmth cannot be held safely in person.
-Instead of canceling the event (and the much-needed funds that it provides to local families in need), MCA has reimagined it and is holding it online so that people can participate from the safety and comfort of their home or community.
+Instead of canceling the event (and the much-needed funds that it provides to local families in need), MCA is once again holding the event virtually so that people can participate from the safety and comfort of their home or community.

-Once you make your pledge, you can take a 5K walk or run around your neighborhood, or pick one of the official routes collected by event organizers, and share your experience on Facebook or Twitter with #W4W2021 to help raise awareness about the event and the cause it supports.
+Once you make your pledge, take a 5K walk or run around your neighborhood sometime March 4-11, 2023.
+Then, post a video on Facebook or Twitter with #W4W2022 to help raise awareness about the event and the cause it supports.

-There’s also pledge-only options for those who want to help out but who are either unable or don’t want to walk in the event — and options for businesses or organizations to offer support, too.
+There are also pledge-only options for those who want to help out but who are either unable or don’t want to walk in the event — and options for businesses or organizations to offer support, too.

 You can keep up with what’s happening with this year’s Walk for Warmth event on the Walk for Warmth website and social media accounts.
-For more information on how you can help families in need this winter, visit the Macomb County Department of Planning & Economic Development at Make Macomb Your Home.
+For more information on living in Macomb County, visit Make Macomb Your Home.